-Well, if you are looking for a professional and a reliable performer for your domestic chores, perhaps you have finally landed on what you’ve been looking for !
+Well, if you are looking for a professional and reliable performer for your domestic chores, perhaps you have finally landed on what you’ve been looking for!

-- This spreads weight well and you won’t feel fatigued even after a longer operation.
+- This spreads weight well and you won’t feel fatigued even after a long operation.

-- It’s not the type which poses problems when starting.
+- It’s not the type that poses problems when starting.

 - It runs at significantly reduced noise.

 - This blow feels solid and is of impressive quality.